jrom876/Arduino_nRF24_SensorNet/README.md

 # NRF24_SensorNet
-Transceiver pair for 2.4GHz wireless sensor platform written in C++ using Arduino, k30, nRF24, and DHT11.
+Transceiver pair for 2.4GHz wireless sensor platform written in C++ using Arduino, k30, nRF24, DHT11, PIR detector, and SEN-12642 audio detector.

 The "emacs" version creates a wireless weather station using a server and a transmitter/receiver pair in an observer pattern.